 The key here is that the purchaser is a first-time buyer.
 This doesn’t mean a first-time buyer in Canada, it means a first-time property purchaser.
 Period.
 In other words, the buyer (or their spouse or common-law partner) has never bought or owned an interest in a residential property anywhere in the world.

-Yet, there is no quick, efficient and reliable way to check whether or not a buyer is truly a first-time buyer or not.
-There are no world-wide land registrars to check; no global title registration process; and certainly no way to confirm if someone continues to hold property in a foreign country.
+Yet, there is no quick, efficient and reliable way to check whether or not a buyer is truly a first-time buyer.
+There are no world-wide land registrars to check and no global title registration process.
+There is no way to confirm if someone continues to hold property in a foreign country.
 The rebate is based solely on the disclosure of the buyer.

 And, anecdotally speaking, plenty of buyers end up claiming this rebate, even though they don’t actually qualify.

-Granted, the LTT rebate is relatively small, but it’s still a loophole, a loophole that puts thousands of dollars back into a person’s pocket and takes hundreds of thousands away from municipal and provincial coffers.
+Granted, the LTT rebate is relatively small.
+Nonetheless, it’s still a loophole.
+It’s a loophole that takes hundreds of thousands away from municipal and provincial coffers.

-For example, if a not-quite-first-time-homebuyer bought a home for $850,000 in the City of Toronto, the LTT would set them back $18,475 — half to the provincial LTT and half to the municipal LTT.
-Their rebate would put $8,475 back in their pockets — a sum that could easily pay the buyer’s legal fees and at least a year’s worth of property taxes.
+For example, if a not-quite-first-time-homebuyer bought a home for $850,000 in the City of Toronto, the LTT would set them back $18,475.
+Half of this goes to the provincial LTT.
+The other half goes to the municipal LTT.
+Their rebate would put $8,475 back in their pocket.
+This sum could easily pay the buyer’s legal fees and at least a year’s worth of property taxes.
 Not bad.

-Prior to March 1, 2017, even non-resident buyers could qualify for this rebate if they bought in the City of Toronto — but this specific loophole was closed after the Toronto City Council voted to align with more stringent provincial rules that came into effect on January 1, 2017.
+Prior to March 1, 2017, non-resident buyers qualified for this rebate if they bought in the City of Toronto.
+The Toronto City Council closed this loophole after they voted to align with more stringent provincial.
+These rules came into effect on January 1, 2017.
 Now, a foreign buyer must become a permanent resident or Canadian citizen 18 months after the purchase of property, in order to qualify for the LTT rebate.
 Of course, there’s still no way to confirm that this buyer never owned property elsewhere in the world.